 And so after waiting patiently, Abraham received what was promised.

-I can’t deny that at times I become quite impatient when I have to wait in long lines.
+At times I get extremely frustrated when I find myself having to wait in long lines.

 You get the picture.

 Waiting is challenging for me, as it is probably for others.

 And no one enjoys having to wait, but it is certainly a part of life.
 There are lessons to be learned.

 I believe that we learn to be patient, if we are willing to allow the Holy Spirit to work in our lives.

 Also, I believe that we find purpose by committing those minutes of our day to God.
 While we wait, we can pray for others and pray for ourselves, allowing the Holy Spirit to transform us into individuals who know how to wait well.